 Limited Infrastructure

-Moreover, one of the main obstacles to widespread adoption of hemp paper is the lack of infrastructure dedicated to hemp processing.
-Furthermore, this includes the need for more decortication facilities and mills capable of producing hemp pulp.
+One of the main obstacles to widespread adoption of hemp paper is the lack of infrastructure dedicated to hemp processing.
+This includes the need for more decortication facilities and mills capable of producing hemp pulp.
 Furthermore, to overcome this challenge, increased investment in hemp processing infrastructure is necessary.

 Legal Restrictions